 As a central service facility of the university, we are committed to TUM's Mission Statement and main areas of development: professionalism, constant renewal, innovation, striving for excellence and outstanding performance in the global knowledge process.
 The university's declared objective is to take a scientific approach to teaching, research, academic school education, training and further education.
 The mission and methodology behind this approach is adopted also by the Library, whose excellence represents an essential foundation for the efficient application of science in work and study at TUM.

-The principles of the University Library's service and development profile are rooted in the Bavarian Higher Education Act, the Basic Statutes of the Technische Universität München, the Mission Statement of the Technische Universität München, the Library Policies at the Technische Universität München including the Regulatory Statutes for General Regulations on the Use of Bavarian Public Libraries (ABOB) and the Library’s Mission Statement.
+The principles of the University Library's service and development profile are rooted in the Bavarian Higher Education Act, the Basic Priniciples of the University, the TUM's Mission Statement, the TUM's Library Policies including the Regulatory Statutes for General Regulations on the Use of Bavarian Public Libraries (ABOB) and the Library’s Mission Statement.

 The profile of the university library as a modern academic information centre at TUM is based on the following pillars: